Christie Welsh: Penn State University

 Welsh attended Penn State University and ended her collegiate career as one of the most decorated athletes in the school's history.
 In her freshman campaign, Welsh piloted the Lions to their first ever Final Four, led the team and was tied nationally for goals scored (27), and earned Penn State's first College Cup all-tournament honor.

 Her junior year, Welsh's received the Hermann Trophy, the sport's most prestigious award given to the nation's top player.
 She was also honored with the 2001 Missouri Athletic Club Player of the Year award.
 She finished her career amassing four NSCAA All-America honors, three consecutive Soccer America Collegiate MVP's, and three Big Ten Player of the Year honors.
 She is still the Big Ten's leading scorer and was part of four Big Ten title teams and two College Cup squads during her time at Penn State.
+Her 2002 season at Penn State yielded a Final Four appearance in the Division I NCAA Championship and were Big Ten Champions.
 Welsh ended her collegiate career at Penn State with 82 goals and 52 assists plus 27 game-winning goals which are all Big 10 records.